-- √ Two hour on demand multiple choice test (including 30 minutes reading time) - Scenario based questions - ✓ Externally set and marked by an assessment organisation - ✓ Undertaken either on the employer's premises or off site
+- ✓ Two hour on demand multiple choice test (including 30 minutes reading time) - √ Scenario based questions - ✓ Externally set and marked by an assessment organisation - ✓ Undertaken either on the employer's premises or off site

 The assessment will be an objective on demand test and will be in multiple-choice format ensuring validity and reliability and which allows for consistent, efficient and timely allocation of marks / grades.
 It is expected that the on demand tests will be on-screen and computer marked, with validated results notified to the independent end assessor.
 If on demand tests are paper based, they must be sent back to the assessment organisation for automated marking and the independent end assessor will be notified of the results.
 The question banks will cover the knowledge and skills identified on the standard (Annex A).
 Some questions will require the apprentice to consider a course of action or solution to a situation / problem based on a 'real-life' workplace activity in line with the identified requirements of the standard.
 The questions will be scenario based requiring the apprentice to demonstrate reasoning and joined up thinking, demonstrating synoptic performance against the key elements of the standard.
-The two hour test will be structured around the grading criteria identified in Annex F(i).
+The 2 hour test will include two parts, part A on the core and part B on the relevant specialist function using the grading criteria identified in Annex F(i).

+Both sections of the test must be weighted equally and the apprentice must pass both sections to pass overall.
+The overall grade for the test is based on the total mark achieved across both sections, as long as both have been passed.
 Apprentices will complete their tests on-screen unless individual assessment needs dictate a suitable alternative method, such as paper based, away from the day to day pressures of work and in a 'controlled' environment, which may be on or off the employers' premises.